Is there access to records of all parts of D.C. government?

 Many appeals serve as a spur to the agencies to make a delayed decision or review other decisions about search, exemption or redaction.
 As a result, of 240 appeals filed in 2019, 88 never needed to be decided as the agency took action on its own.
 MPD got the most appeals, 70; all other agencies a dozen or less.
 In decided appeals, the mayor’s office has been generally even-handed.
 The opinions about half the time reverse the agency in whole or part and send it back for a do-over.
 Unfortunately, if the agency doesn’t respond there is no formal enforcement process.

 Opinions on past appeals are in a searchable database online.

-The Office of Open Government can issue advisory opinions on FOIA matters which could be a useful independent source of review, but the office lacks enforcement authority and the Coalition has had some success getting opinions about agency policy (not individual request decisions).
+The Office of Open Government can issue advisory opinions on FOIA matters which could be a useful independent source of review, but the office lacks enforcement authority.
+Even so, the Coalition has had some success getting broad opinions about agency policy (not individual request decisions) that have been influential.
 Details about how to request this review by the Office are here.